|

 what your composition will look like for a longer exposure at a lower ISO.

-At this juncture, you must now experiment and rely on trial and error
+At this juncture, you must now experiment and rely on trial and error to learn the ropes.
+Just compose what you might think would work, release the shutter, and go get coffee (or go to sleep).

 It's tempting to want to use a higher ISO setting to brighten photos due